franciscoxavier04/pm-BIM/docs/user-guide/meetings/classic-meetings/README.md

 <div class="glossary">
 **Meetings** is defined as a module that allows the organization of meetings.
 The module has to be activated in the project settings in order to be displayed in the side navigation.
 </div>

 > [!NOTE]
+> With OpenProject 13.1 we introduced dynamic meetings alongside classic meetings.
+> With OpenProject 15.3 dynamic meetings are replaced by [one-time meetings](./one-time-meetings) and [recurring meetings](./recurring-meetings) to further improve meeting management.

+> [!IMPORTANT]
-> [Dynamic meetings](../dynamic-meetings) were introduced in OpenProject 13.1.
-At the moment, the Meetings module lets you create classic or dynamic meetings but please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.
+> Please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.At the moment, the Meetings module lets you create classic or dynamic meetings but please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.

 | Topic                                                                     | Content                                     |
 |---------------------------------------------------------------------------|---------------------------------------------|